An Introduction to NTFS

 sector called the 'Update Sequence Number'.
 (Note: We've included a BAAD record from a physical drive running Windows XP Professional in our $MFT Sample Metafile Records; it's the last record, MFT # 16, in Sample 1.)

 For an additional reference, see the "BAAD" entry in the "Glossary" of the work NTFS Documentation by Richard Russon and Yuval Fledel, which states that during a chkdsk run, "if [it] finds a multi-sector item (MFT, INDEX BLOCK, etc) where the multi-sector header doesn't match the values at the end of the sector, it marks the item with the magic number 'BAAD', and fill [sic] it with zeroes (except for a short at the end of each sector...)"
-In this quote, we take "short" to mean a USN (Update Sequence Number).
-It is unfortunate that few, if any, other works, contain all these details concerning "BAAD" records.
+In this quote, we take "short" to mean a USN (Update Sequence Number); which is indeed found at the end of each MFT redord's sectors as well as at the beginning of the Update Sequence Array (see MFT Header Layout for more information on USNs and the USA).
+It is unfortunate that few, if any, other works, contain these details concerning "BAAD" records due to 'bad sectors' on a disk drive.

 8[Return to Text] The name types are: 01 - Indicates a LONG filename, 02 - Indicates a SHORT filename, 03 - Indicates a LONG filename that also meets the requirements for a SHORT filename.